lixx21/Image_Processing_HighPassFilter/README.md

 # Image_Processing_HighPassFilter

-High Pass Filter take the high frequency and throw ignore the low frequency
+High Pass Filter take the high frequency and ignore the low frequency

 High Pass Filter can be use to sharpen an image, or make a edge detection.